-Choosing the ideal rate of interest for a home loan does not necessarily have to be a choice between floating or fixed interest rate.
-Hybrid loans happen to be the best solution for those who would want to enjoy the benefits of floating rate as well as fixed rate of interest.
+Choosing the ideal rate of interest for a home loan does not necessarily have to be a choice between floating or fixed interest rates.
+Hybrid loans happen to be the best solution for those who would want to enjoy the benefits of floating-rate as well as fixed rates of interest.

 If you need a thorough understanding of hybrid loans in order to decide whether this kind of loan is meant for you, the following points can help you:

 - What is a Hybrid Loan?

 As the name implies, a hybrid home loan comes with a combination of fixed and floating rates of interest.
 When you opt for this loan, the lending institution offers a fixed interest rate for the initial years and subsequently the existing floating rates apply.

 Let us explain with an example.
 In the case of a home loan tenure of 10 years, you might be paying a fixed rate of interest for the initial 2 years and then the floating rates for the 8 remaining years.
 The floating rate of interest is calculated on the present outstanding principal loan amount and it undergoes changes at quarterly intervals.